sdgluck/sw-register/README.md

 Returns the Service Worker controller.

 The options object should contain at least a `url`.
-All other available options for registering a Service Worker can be passed in this object.
+All other available options for registering a Service Worker can be passed in this object, e.g. `scope`.

 Example: